kfahn22/Persian-Rug/README.md

 ## P5.js

 In the P5.js sketch, I am summing just the r values of the four corners retrieved by the [get()](https://p5js.org/reference/p5/get/) function, $c_i$, but I am dividing by 360.
-Through trial and error, I have discovered that if the resulting value is 300, the pattern isn't very good and I have therefore eliminited this as an option.
+Through trial and error, I have discovered that if the resulting value is 300, the pattern isn't very good and I have therefore eliminated this as an option.
 As you would expect, the P5.js sketch is **siginificantly** slower to render.
 I have tried various strategies to increase the rendering speed, including adding a buffer and creating a PersianRug class.
 None of these approaches made much of a difference.
 I also experimented with retrieving the colors using the pixel() function as the P5.js documentation claims that it will be faster, but that change did not seem to speed up the render.
 I also want to note that while I might be mistaken about this, there appears to be a bug in P5.js when retrieving the last pixel in the canvas: console.logs revealed that the r value was off by 2.
 This slight discrepency was enough to cause the algorithm to fail (in the palette approach), so I added a 2 pixel wide border and am retrieving the border of the rect(1,1,w,w), with a (w+1)x(w+1) canvas.

 $f(x_1 + x_2 + x_3 + x_4) = (c_1[0] + c_2[0]+ c_3[0] + c_4[0]) / 360$